par7133/5cube/README.md

 # 5 Cube
 Every person its prospects.
-Your p2p, drag-n-drop solution - GPL License
+Here your p2p, drag-n-drop solution - GPL License

   Hello and welcome to 5 Cube!<br>